oimodeler/oimodeler/README.md

 ### :warning: Under Development :warning:
 The following modules have only been partially implemented
-* oimModel: Fourier and image plans components.
+* oimModel: Fourier & image plans components.
 Chromaticity and time dependence of components and parameters.
 * oimData: only interferometric data
 * oimDataFilter: Wavlengths range cut, datatype selection
 * oimSimulator: Simulated data and chi2 computation with filtering
 * oimPlot: Basics plots of oifits data (see examples below)
 * oimUtils: mainly helpers for oifits format (get information, create new tables...)
+)

 ## Examples